Mogle7Arkad/Mogle7Arkad/README.md

 🤝 I'm open to opportunities and collaboration. <br>

-⚡ Fun fact: When i am not coding: I read books, surf the internet, play card games or see a movie.
+⚡ Fun fact: When not coding: I read books, surf the internet, play card games or see a movie.

 🔭 I have broad work experience on different fields and spheres of life.
 Want to know more?
 Meet me on my social media!